 The data type(s) of the function's arguments, if any.
-The input types may be base or complex types, opaque, or the same as the type of an existing column.
-Opaque indicates that the function accepts arguments of a non-SQL type such as char \.
-The type of a column is indicated using tablename.columnname%TYPE; using this can sometimes help make a function independent from changes to the definition of a table.
+The input types may be base, complex, or domain types, or the same as the type of an existing column.
+The type of a column is referenced by writing tablename.columnname%TYPE; using this can sometimes help make a function independent from changes to the definition of a table.
+Depending on the implementation language it may also be allowed to specify "pseudo-types" such as cstring.
+Pseudo-types indicate that the actual argument type is either incompletely specified, or outside the set of ordinary SQL data types.